LuanKrzyzaniak/pong-python/readme.md

 **Very Cool Pong** is my take on a modern and quirky reinterpretation of the classic Pong game.
 It started as a personal side project during university to practice object-oriented programming, dive into Python game development, experiment with game physics, and explore Pygame’s capabilities.

-The game implements classic mechanics like speed scaling for the ball, and expands on the original concept by introducing item pickups — such as the implemented ball duplication item — to create a more chaotic and dynamic experience.
+The game implements classic mechanics like speed scaling for the ball, and expands on the original concept by introducing item pickups (like a ball duplication item) to create a more chaotic and dynamic experience.

 ## 🧠 Why I Built It